-The purpose of workers’ compensation is to simplify the process whereby an injured worker can be compensated.
-You, the worker, do not have to prove your illness or injury was the fault of your employer’s negligence.
+California Workers’ Compensation System was designed to simplify the process whereby an injured worker can be compensated.
+It is a “no-fault” system.
+This means that you, the worker, do not have to prove your illness or injury was the fault of your employer’s negligence.
 In return, your employer may not claim that your negligence was the cause of, or contributed to, your injury or illness.
+Also, as part of the agreement, compensation is limited pursuant to the Labor Code.

 - Medical bills, both current and future.